gonzaloPzl/JS-challenges/README.md

 #### Remove a specific array element
 Write a function that takes an array and a value as argument.
 The function should clean the array from all occurrences of the given value and return the the cleaned version

+#### Merge two arrays with duplicate values
+Write a function that takes two arrays as arguments.
+Merge both arrays and remove duplicate values.
+Sort the merge result in ascending order.
+Return the resulting array